Submitty/submitty.github.io/_docs/developer/GSOC2018_GaganKumar.md

 - Allow students to pin threads ([#1973](https://github.com/Submitty/Submitty/pull/1973))

-  It's possible that there are a few threads which students want to monitor closely.
+  It's possible that there are a few threads which students want to watch closely.
 Thus, each student can pin the threads of their interest and move them to top in their thread list.

 - Posts/Threads related

-  The code responsible for thread creation form, posts reply form and edit posts/thread form now share a common twig template.
+  The code responsible for thread creation form, posts reply form and edit posts/thread form now shares a common twig template.

   - Allow the original author to edit post/thread ([#2301](https://github.com/Submitty/Submitty/pull/2301))